Diusrex/Illume/README.md

 NOTE: If you are going to play an already configured module from the repository, you only need to ensure the character and needed hakpaks are in your NWN directory.

-Intro lantern sequence
+Intro tutorial
 --------

-1. To set up the intro sequence with the lantern, change the OnClientEnter Module script from 'enter_module' to 'lantern_create'.
+1. To set up the intro tutorial, change the OnClientEnter Module script from 'enter_module' to 'tutorial_start'.

-2. In the palette on the right side of the toolset, when in an area, click the "Paint Triggers" button, then navigate to Custom->Special->Custom 1 and place the 'Lantern Death' trigger in the area you would like the player's lantern to die.

 Adding a new Area
 --------